mayadata-io/director-charts/1.0.0/README.md

 helm install -f values.yaml .
 ```

-Once MOD pods are in running state, it can be accessible from browser using NodeIp given in URl along with NodePort(Nodeip:port)
+Once MOD pods are in running state, it can be accessible from browser using NodeIp given in URL along with NodePort(Nodeip:port)

 > **Tip**: You can use the default [values.yaml](values.yaml)